 I’ve never been a fan of traveling in big groups organized by travel agencies or tour companies.
 I have always enjoyed traveling alone at my own pace, undistracted by others that may not share the same motives and passion for photography that I have.
 I especially enjoy creating my images alone as it allows me to connect deeper to the nature around me and as a result, create what I feel are more powerful, meaningful images.
-I wouldn’t pay to go on a tour in a big group myself, so why try to offer something that I wouldn’t buy?
+I wouldn’t pay to go on a tour in a big group myself, so you wont see me guiding more than a few people at a time.

 Your health, safety, and comfort are also highly important to me and necessary in order for you to be able to enjoy your trip.
 Without needing to take care of several other clients, I can make sure your needs are met and I can look out for you properly while in the backcountry.

 The ability to be flexible is extremely important in photography.
 Light, weather, and conditions can change in the blink of an eye and one of the biggest factors of capturing a great image, is being there when everything lines up.
 Having to wait for others on the trail, or to pack up or unpack, can hinder the ability to be flexible and constantly be on the move while chasing ideal lighting.
 I would hate for you to miss out on unique opportunities for your photographs because of other clients holding you back.
 In the other hand, we will be able adjust our agenda in order to move at your own pace without having to worry about keeping up with other clients that may be in more of a hurry than you are.